Bugaboo Fox Review

 As with the chassis, detail has not been overlooked.
 The brand-new Lucid design seat unit uses the same frame for the carrycot and seat fabrics with Lucid strengtheners to provide ergonomic support for baby.
 The seat is gorgeously padded with that style element peeping through again in the detailing of the stitching.
 We all know pushchairs can be magnets for dirt and mess so the fabrics are easily removed and are washable.

 The size of the seat will stand out as soon as you clamp eyes on the Fox.
 It is 50cm and our nearly 3-year-old tester still had some headroom left.
 It is also 36cm wide and a whopping 26cm deep.
 The depth really does make it the ultimate in comfort for your child when in a seated position.
-And when you want to recline, the seat depth can be altered using the white buttons on each side of the footrest to lessen the angle and avoid little legs sticking up on the air!

 There is a five-point ‘super harness', which is padded out beautifully with harness pads that were just the right size to protect our tester's little shoulders without being too bulky.
 The super harness is a stay-open style harness, which was so easy to use by clipping each strap individually into the central white buckle clasp.
 We loved how this allowed us to place a sleeping baby in and out of the pushchair without disturbing them and rooting for harness straps behind and under them!